fosterrath-mila/ift6759/projects/project1/datasources.md

 Besides, note that the channel data is compressed inside the NetCDF files themselves (GZip), and it will be automatically decompressed when the file is opened.
-If you only want to crop a small region around a station, loading and decompressing the data for the entire continental US each time might create a dramatic overhead in your data loading pipeline.
+If you only want to crop a small region around a station, loading and decompressing the data for the entire continental US for each training iteration might create a dramatic ingestion overhead in your training process.

 You can use [``netCDF4``](https://unidata.github.io/netcdf4-python/netCDF4/index.html) or [``h5netcdf``](https://github.com/shoyer/h5netcdf) to read NetCDF files in Python.
 The latter is less documented